Our mission is to increase female professional representation and visibility through expansive networking opportunities and collaborative fundraising.

 EVERY WOMAN A LEADER 2022 INITIATIVE

 This initiative would not be possible without the collaboration and partnerships made with local businesses and organizations across Utah.
 Your partnership with this event shows your commitment to ensuring that the women at your workplace feel seen, heard, and empowered.
-Our partnership options are broken down into the tiers:
+Our partnership options are broken down into the following tiers:

 Gladyris (Glady) Larsen joined Safe Harbor Crisis Center in 2019 and serves as Director of Development.
 In this role, Glady facilitates partnerships, writes grants, and leads the Development team at Safe Harbor.
 She brings wide-ranging expertise in areas expanding from marketing, media relations, healthcare, compliance, technology, and human resources.
 Glady holds a master’s degree in Business Administration with a minor in Marketing from Western Governor’s University.
 She also holds multiple bachelor’s degrees in Biology, Human Resources, and Construction and Project Management degree from Lousiana State University.
 She is passionate about equality and human rights and is an active member of her community.